antoinemcgrath/sentiments/README.md

 Obama  Positive sentiments\total tweets: 71\100
 ```

 In addition the Twitter API request use and remainders will be printed before and after the script places its requests.
-If any of the Twitter API requests reache 0 twitter will temporarily block you.
+This is helpful for observing Twitter API rate request limits.
 ```
 Used:2  Remaining:178  application/rate_limit_status
 Used:4  Remaining:176  search/tweets